alamsarker/calculator/readme.md

 5) Database will be empty for each `make` commad - its intentional.
 6) Skip adding comments on class and methods for preparaing documentation by phpDocs.

-## Sytem Configuration
+## System Configuration

-4GB RAM has been distruted on four containers with each of `.5` core CPU of total 2 cpu core.
+4GB RAM has been distributed on four containers with each of `.5` core cpu of total 2 cpu core.

-Example of response of 1K ( 20 concurrent) requests by `Ab` banchmarking tool with 4GB RAM and 2CPU Core system.
+Example of response of 1K ( 20 concurrent) requests by `Ab` banchmarking tool with 4GB RAM and 2 cpu Core system.
 ```
 ➜  ~ docker stats
 ---------------------------------------------------------------------------------------------------------------------------------------------------------